 The river once supported some of the best trout fishing in the world.
 In 1962, it supported a run of 14,000 brown trout.
 Today, the estimate is around 500.
 Climate change, water takes and land intensification have contributed to this, including a loss of habitat in the spawning streams, such as Silverstream.

-This project located on Nathan and Jamie Fridd's dairy farm, will restore a section of Silverstream to a more natural state.
-It will contribute to cleaner water for swimmers at Coes Ford and more fish for anglers on the Selwyn.
+We will be working to restore a section of Silverstream on a dairy farm to a more natural state.
+The project will contribute to cleaner water for swimmers at Coes Ford and more fish for anglers on the Selwyn.

 Hi, I’m Emily.
 I work with the Water & Wildlife Habitat Trust.
 We are a charitable trust with a focus on education and habitat protection.

-Over the next couple of years we will be working with landowners Nathan and Jamie Fridd to restore 875 metres of Silverstream that runs through their dairy farm.
+Over the next couple of years we will be working with a local dairy farmer to restore 875 metres of Silverstream that runs through their farm.

 We will be transforming a waterway that has been managed like a ‘drain’ back into a thriving, living stream.
 We will reshape the banks so they are a more natural shape.
 We will use boulders, wood and gravel to recreate the pools and riffles that are so important to stream life.

 We will plant 2040 native trees and plants along the stream.
 As these plants grow, the water will be shaded by the grasses and tall forest trees we will plant on its banks.
 This shade will cool the water and stop problem water weeds – this means no more diggers in the stream!
 We expect to see more native fish and more spawning trout at the site.